2022 Federal Index

 Use of Evidence in Non-Competitive Grant Programs

-- Impact Aid Payments to Federally Connected Children ($1.34billion; eligible grantees: local education agencies);
+- Impact Aid Payments to Federally Connected Children ($1.5 billion; eligible grantees: local education agencies);

 - 21st Century Community Learning Centers ($1.3 billion; eligible grantees: state education agencies).

-- ED worked with Congress in FY16 to ensure that evidence played a major role in ED’s large non-competitive grant programs in the reauthorized ESEA.
-As a result, section 1003 of ESSA requires states to set aside at least 7% of their Title I, Part A funds for a range of activities to help school districts improve low-performing schools.
+- Section 1003 of ESSA requires states to set aside at least 7% of their Title I, Part A funds for a range of activities to help school districts improve low-performing schools.
 School districts and individual schools are required to create action plans that include “evidence-based” interventions that demonstrate strong, moderate, or promising levels of evidence.

 9.3 Did the agency use its five largest non-competitive grant programs to build evidence? (e.g., requiring grantees to participate in evaluations)